TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/developer_guides/main_domain_peripheral_access.md

 ## Summary of steps needed to access main/wakeup domain peripheral

- - **Step 1**: Update the dts file to remove the peripheral instance which is required to be accessed by MCU M4.
+ - **Step 1**: Update the dts file to remove the peripheral instance which is required to be accessed by @VAR_SOC_MCU_CORE.
 Build a new linux image with that.
+\cond SOC_AM62X

- - **Step 2**: Open the sysconfig file of the example you want to modify to acces main/wakeup domain peripheral.
+ - **Step 2**: Open the sysconfig file of the example you want to modify to access main/wakeup domain peripheral.

     - For windows users
         \code
         gmake -C examples/drivers/{peripheral}/{example}/{board}/m4fss0-0_nortos/ti-arm-clang syscfg-gui